stevana/deterministic-scheduler/README-unprocessed.md

 helps shrinking.

-This isn't a satisfactory solution, of course, and I left a to do item to implement a determinstic scheduler, like the authors do in the [paper](https://www.cse.chalmers.se/~nicsma/papers/finding-race-conditions.pdf) that first introduced parallel property-based testing.
+This isn't a satisfactory solution, of course, and I left a to do item to implement a deterministic scheduler, like the authors do in the [paper](https://www.cse.chalmers.se/~nicsma/papers/finding-race-conditions.pdf) that first introduced parallel property-based testing.